Afghanistan: Girls singing ban dropped after activist outrage | DW | 17.03.2021

 Saghari said the singing ban wasn't the first time that the Education Ministry had issued "Taliban-style" directives.
 Near the end of 2020, the ministry announced that it would support Islamic madrassas that only teach the Quran.
 Saghari said the ministry also supported a plan to only allow girls from first to third grade to attend classes in mosques.

-Saghari said that Afghanistan has a long tragic, history when it comes to women's rights.
+Saghari said Afghanistan had a long tragic, history when it comes to women's rights.
 In the 1980s during the Islamist Mujahideen era, female singers were often silenced and then killed.

-Fundamentalist positions are also embodied by the Taliban, although the militant Islamist group claims that their positions on women's rights has softened somewhat.
+Fundamentalist positions are also embodied by the Taliban, although the militant group claims that its stance on women's rights has softened somewhat.

 Samira Hamidi, a South Asia campaigner with Amnesty International, rejects the idea the Taliban has changed.

-"The position of the Taliban has not changed regarding women, the right of free expression, media and girls' education," she told DW.
-"They allow women to seek education, but only according to Islam and Sharia — and they have never explained what they mean by that," she added.
+"The position of the Taliban has not changed regarding women, the right of free expression, media and girls' education," Hamidi told DW.
+"They allow women to seek education, but only according to Islam and Sharia — and they have never explained what they mean by that," she said.

-Hamidi said the Taliban feels much stronger than in previous years because the US peace deal has given it more say in shaping Afghanistan's future.
+Hamidi said the Taliban felt more emboldened than in previous years because the US peace deal has given it more say in shaping Afghanistan's future.

-Afghan women's and human rights activist Robina Shahabi said that the Taliban will introduce traditionalist and fundamentalist structures into Afghanistan.
+The Afghan rights activist Robina Shahabi told DW that the Taliban would reintroduce traditionalist and fundamentalist structures into Afghanistan.

 Shahabi interpreted the singing ban on young girls as a first step in this direction.